 Execute performance tests on the Admin portal to simulate and stress a 'production-like' workload.

-Assess Admin portal performance results, matched against specific SLA requirements. (refer to document ???)
+Assess Admin portal performance results matched against specific SLA requirements. (refer to resource document Performance Test Plan – Admin Platform)

 Report on Admin portal test results and metrics

-Test Purpose

-To simulate normal and high production-like loads on the application and infrastructure and to observe how it behaves under those parameters, by extracting the top web calls from Recreo and Mine users (using tools like sumo logic) over a 7 day period from the Mine-UAT environment.

-The scope (Please see below - In Scope) is focused on evaluating performance, identifying and remediating issues, and determining scalability of the application by increasing concurrent users (maximum 30) and transactions per second, including Stress Testing (please see below)

 Test Approach

-The approach undertaken is to simulate "workload usage" from the Mine-UAT environment by extracting the top web calls (using Sumo logic) over a 7 day period.
+To simulate estimated workloads through UAT metrics and expectations provided by the product owner by extracting the top web calls (using Sumo logic) over a 7 day period.

-Each web call was calculated as a percentage (i.e. the # of a specific web call / the total # of all web calls)

 The workload usage was achieved in the performance SIT environment with a tolerance of 1%, using 28 users (2 users to be used for recurring events)

-Execution of the 'In-Scope' activities in isolation and inclusive of workload usage.
+To execute all ‘Scope’ tests in isolation and inclusive of workload, to simulate ‘production-like’ usage of the Admin portal.

-Execution of an 'Endurance' Test of the application with a significant load (Workload usage including Recurring events) over an extended period of time (duration of 33 hours), to evaluate the behaviour of the application, specific to memory consumption and utilization under sustained use (See Appendix B)
+To execute an 'Endurance' Test of the application with a significant load (including workload usage and Recurring events) over an extended period of time (duration of 33 hours), to evaluate the behaviour of the application, specific to memory consumption and utilization under sustained use.

-Please find attached, under the "Test Summary Report" tab, the performance test results of all items "In Scope" below and their corresponding screenshots under "Appendix X"
+Scope

+Workload Usage Testing

+Endurance Testing

+Stress Testing

+Recurring Events – Admin Fee (with/without load) Testing

+Recurring Events – Insurance Premium (with/without load) Testing

+Recurring Events – Asset Management System (with/without load) Testing

+Recurring Events – Pension Payments (with/without load) Testing

+Data Feed – File Upload Contribution File Testing

+Assumptions

+Admin Portal performance test were executed on ‘production like’ migrated data in a dedicated Performance SIT environment.

+Risks

+Performance tests have been tested from migrated data - No scalability tests have been performed in terms of the growth of the Mine database (i.e. difficult to predict the size of tables after 1, 3 or 5 years of use).

 Test Results

-Please see Appendix A
+Workload Usage

+A workload model of the Admin portal (using Mine-UAT environment) was established by monitoring and extracting web calls over a 7 day period.
+Each web call was calculated as a percentage (i.e. the # of a specific web call / the total # of all web calls) to determine an accurate simulation of all use cases of the Admin portal.